sebagarayco/onlyoffice-kubernetes/README.md

 - NFS Provisioner storage class called "nfs-client" has been previously configured.
 - LoadBalancer funcionality can be achieved either via Cloud Provider or MetalLB/Projectcontour projects.
+- HTTPS is desired and Onlyoffice SSL secret containing certificate and private key exists.
+If not, follow [this example](yamls/example_onlyoffice-ssl_secret.yaml).

 ## Files